simeononsecurity/simeononsecurity.ch/content/articles/visual-studio-code-vs-visual-studio-comparison/index.en.md

 ## Introduction

 **Visual Studio Code** and **Visual Studio** are both powerful development tools from Microsoft, but they serve fundamentally different purposes and audiences.
-Despite sharing similar names and some features, they are distinct products: Visual Studio Code is a lightweight, cross-platform code editor, while Visual Studio is a full-featured Integrated Development Environment (IDE) primarily for Windows and macOS.
+Despite sharing similar names and some features, they're distinct products: Visual Studio Code is a lightweight, cross-platform code editor, while Visual Studio is a full-featured Integrated Development Environment (IDE) primarily for Windows and macOS.

 In 2026, with over **14 million active VS Code users** and **2 million Visual Studio subscribers** according to Microsoft's developer statistics, understanding which tool fits your workflow is crucial for productivity.
 This comprehensive guide compares both tools across features, performance, cost, and use cases to help you make an informed decision.